-- False beliefs about what is taking place or who one is (delusions)
+- Have false beliefs about what is taking place, or who one is (delusions)

 - Alcohol and certain illegal drugs, both during use and during withdrawal

 - Brain diseases, such as Parkinson disease, Huntington disease